-Healthy living is on the rise, and yoga studios are no exception.
+Healthy living is on the rise, and yoga studios are reaping the benefits.
 Over the past five years, pilates and yoga studios have grown 9.1 percent to become a 12 billion dollar industry.
 Whether you want to relieve yourself of the headaches of day-to-day business operations and get back to teaching and supporting the yoga community, or you’re looking to move onto other projects altogether; if you’ve been considering selling a yoga studio, this may be the ideal time to get started.

-The number of participants in yoga in the US is expected to grow to an estimated 55 million people in 2020, making entering the yoga industry an exciting prospect for buyers.
+The number of yogis in the United States is expected to grow to an estimated 55 million people in 2020, making entering the yoga industry an exciting prospect for buyers.
 Still, before you list your yoga studio for sale, it’s essential to sit down and ask yourself the following five questions to get prepared.

 In any business, it’s crucial to have an exit strategy in place.
 However, when it comes to selling a yoga business, it can be particularly important to detail how you, the small business owner, will leave the studio.
 Many yoga studio owners also teach the majority of yoga classes in their business.
 If you’re both the owner and a teacher at your yoga studio, you need to carefully consider how you think your students’ loyalty may impact new ownership.
 In addition, reflect on how you can make the transition successful for your buyer.